Tr1ck-5t3r/iitb-whisper/readme.md

-##Introduction
+# OpenAI Whisper Evaluation

+## Introduction

-Whisper is an innovative tool by openai that helps to transcribe and translate to multiple languages.
-Objective of this project was to implement Openai-whisper on kathbath dataset and to evaluate the performance of the model using wer.
+OpenAI Whisper is an innovative tool designed to transcribe and translate audio recordings into multiple languages.
+The objective of this project was to implement OpenAI Whisper on the Kathbath dataset and evaluate the model's performance using Word Error Rate (WER).

-##About
-I have implemented the openai-whisper on kathbath dataset for test audios along with the dataset provided by iit-b and evaluated the performance of the model using wer.

-#kathbath dataset
+## About

+This repository contains implementations of OpenAI Whisper on two datasets: the Kathbath dataset and the IIT-B dataset.
+The Kathbath dataset was utilized for testing purposes, along with the dataset provided by IIT-B. The implementation was carried out in separate Jupyter notebooks for each dataset, along with the corresponding datasets and the results of transcriptions.

+### Kathbath Dataset

+- **Code**: `kathbath-whisper.ipynb`
+- **Results**: `results-kathbath-whisper.csv`

+### IIT Dataset

-- code: kathbath-whisper.ipynb
+- **Code**: `iit-assignment-whisper.ipynb`
-- dataset,results of transcriptions: results-kathbath-whisper.csv

-#iit dataset

-- code: iit-assignment-whisper.ipynb
+- **Results**: `results-iit-assignment-whisper.csv`
-- dataset,results of transcriptions: results-iit-assignment-whisper.csv

-##Results
-The model was able to transcribe the kathbath hindi dataset with a wer of 40.75%.
-The model was able to transcribe and translate the iit-b dataset with a wer of 69.02 %.

-##Conclusion
+## Results

+The performance of the model was evaluated based on the Word Error Rate (WER) metric.

+- **Kathbath Dataset**: The model achieved a WER of 40.75%.
+- **IIT-B Dataset**: The model achieved a WER of 69.02%.

+## Conclusion

-The model was able to transcribe the kathbath dataset with a wer of 40.75%.
-I was succesfully able to implement the openai-whisper on kathbath dataset and evaluate the performance of the model using wer.
-I thank you for this opportunity and I am eager to join your team and contribute to the project.
-Thank you for your time and consideration.
+In conclusion, the model demonstrated promising performance in transcribing the Kathbath dataset with a WER of 40.75%.
+The implementation of OpenAI Whisper on the Kathbath dataset was successful, and the model's performance was evaluated using WER.
+I am grateful for the opportunity to work on this project and am keen to contribute to your team.
+Thank you for considering my application and for your time.